apifortress/Bloodhound/doc/01_basic_configuration.md

-# AFtheM - Basic configuration
+# Bloodhound - Basic configuration

-The default AFtheM configuration module is file driven.
+The default Bloodhound configuration module is file driven.
 All configuration files are located in the `etc` directory.

 ## System configuration